Barugon/aviate/BUILDING.md

 sudo dnf install gdal-devel
 ```

-> NOTE: that, of course, will not work for Android.
+> NOTE: That, of course, will not work for Android.

 ## GDAL static